squattingmonk/nasher/README.md

 4. nasher supports custom source tree layouts (e.g., dividing scripts into directories based on category)
 5. nasher can install built targets into the NWN installation directory
-6. nasher has not (yet) been tested on Windows (help wanted)
-7. nasher does not (yet) provide a containerized Docker build
-8. nasher does not provide tools for local testing with Docker
-9. nasher uses json rather than yaml for storing gff files
+6. nasher uses json rather than yaml for storing gff files
+7. nasher is known to run on Windows, but has not been thoroughly tested there

 ## Requirements
 - [nim](https://github.com/dom96/choosenim) >= 1.0.2